 The features of passenger apps can be categorized into two even, basic and advanced.
 The basic features include:

-Taxi booking: Provision for passengers to enter their address, provide their pickup location, choose the type of taxi and so on and book a ride.
+Taxi booking: Provision for passengers to enter their address, provide their pickup location, choose the type of taxi, book a ride and so on.